gcalderone/Gnuplot.jl/README.md

 [![DocumentationStatus](https://img.shields.io/badge/docs-stable-blue.svg?style=flat)](https://gcalderone.github.io/Gnuplot.jl/v1.3.0/)

 **Gnuplot.jl** is a simple package able to send both data and commands from Julia to an underlying [gnuplot](http://gnuplot.sourceforge.net/) process.
 Its main purpose it to provide a fast and powerful data visualization framework, using an extremely concise Julia syntax.
-It also has automatic display of plots in both Jupyter and Juno.
+It also has automatic display of plots in Jupyter, Juno and VS Code.

 ## Installation